 The best achievement she won was to win bronze in the Rio de Janeiro world championship.
-If you also want to be a world champion like Wheeler and win golden medal, you can visit this site https://www.yukpokeronline.net and win more from online poker and became one of the poker champions!
+If you also want to be a world champion like Wheeler and win golden medal, you can start to practice swim faster and participate in local swim tournament.

 The 25-year-old Russian-born woman is an adopted child.
 Long was born with disabilities without ankles, heels, and most of the bones in her legs.

 Long is a swimming athlete.
 Before becoming a swimmer, Long had tried other sports such as gymnastics, basketball, cycling, to cheerleading.
 She later found her passion for swimming and has since participated in various championships and carved achievements such as the Athens 2004 Paralympic games; she won 3 gold medals and the IPC (International Paralympic Committee) world swimming championship in Durban, South Africa.

 Long was also the winner of the 77th AAU James Sullivan Award three times (2007, 2012, and 2013), won the award of the best female athlete with disabilities from ESPN, and bears the swimmers of women with disabilities of the year from Swimming World Magazine.

 Quoted from Team USA, this 23-year-old woman had an accident at the age of 6 years.
 The accident made her back unable to stand up straight since then she could not walk and had to sit in a wheelchair.
 Feeling not allowed to give up so easily, she rose and became a wheelchair racer.